kevinpryan/caf-subtype-analysis/caf_rnaseq_combined_analysis.md

 whether they came from the same patient.
 We could possibly use Optitype to determine HLA allele - match tumour and juxta tumour.

-We also have scRNA-seq data for S1.
+We also have scRNA-seq data for S1, labelled with 8 subpopulations of S1 CAFs.
+It may be possible to

 It is likely that sorting the cells using FACS alters the transcriptional properties of the cells compared to if they are